xp44mm/Notebook/RxJSinAction/Chapter 6. Coordinating business processes.md

 1. The `_id` field is used to tell PouchDB's `put()` method to use your provided ID instead of generating a new one.
 You can use PouchDB's `get()` method to query by this ID.

-Similarly, you’ll create a few different types of accounts for your user Emmet Brown—
+Similarly, you'll create a few different types of accounts for your user Emmet Brown—

 ```js
 const accounts = [